All volumes should be ordered from:

 most extensively represented.
 The second volume presents the rest of

 by Thomas Macqueen, Mary’s brother.
-Crawford sought out those texts that were
+Crawfurd sought out those texts that were

 preserved through oral rather than written tradition and this imparts a